cedmax/youmightnotneed/src/content/how-to-contribute.md

 ## How to add a method implementation

-In order to add a method/section, go to the content folder for the framework (currently only [Lodash](https://github.com/cedmax/youmightnotneed/tree/master/src/content/lodash)) and add the relevant files.
+In order to add a method/section, go to the content folder for the framework and add the relevant files.
+The following examples are based on [Lodash](https://github.com/cedmax/youmightnotneed/tree/master/src/content/lodash).

 ## File structure